Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 This was originally intended to allow the player to control multiple entities, but for now, will be unable to do so.

+#### Input Handler

+Input handler doesn't execute inputs, it simply captures inputs for the game stores them as commands in a3Data's command stack/stream.
+Furthermore all the AI does is just emit a stream of commands

 ### Command Design pattern